macgile/DataGridFilter/README.md

   - **PersistentFilter** : *enable/disable filter persistence* , default : false
   [See below the detail of this feature](#persistence-of-filters)

-  - **ExcludeFields** : *comma separated fields to exclude from filter, only works in AutoGenerateColumns mode*
+  - **ExcludeFields** : *name of fields separated by commas to exclude from the filter, only works in AutoGenerateColumns mode*
+  - **DateFormatString** : *date display format*, default : "d"

+  - **ExcludeColumns** : *name of fields to exclude from displayed columns, separated by commas, only works in AutoGenerateColumns mode*
   - **DateFormatString** : *date display format*, default : "d"

   > :warning: **Before version 1.2.5.2**, you must set the "Time" part of the DateTime fields to zero, otherwise the filter doesn't work.
 [see the documentation "Standard date and time format strings"](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)